Zurmo Gendun bum – A Post on Buddhist Women in Tibetan History

 The biography states – “As for the zur sister, her worldly name was Zurmo Gendun bum (Tib.
 Zurmo dGe ‘dun ‘Bum), she was an emanation of Vajra Dakini (rdo rje mkh’ ‘gro).”

 In other words, this record states that she was no ordinary person, but was regarded as embodying a high level of realization.
 For Buddhist women to be regarded as emanations of dakinis, buddhas, previous masters or other divine figures is a manner of acknowledging and endowing these women with authority.
-It is a way of expressing respect.
+It is a way of intimating that she was accomplished.

 This early female Buddhist master also appears in a fourteenth century record.
 She is mentioned in the Blue Annals (8).
 This text is major source for early Tibetan Buddhist history.
 It was written by a fourteenth century historian Gö Lotsawa (Tib. gos lo tsā ba gzhon nu dpal).
 There are no biographical details there, however her name appears in a record of who held and passed on the lineage.